 Postdoctoral Scholar with Professor Tirtha Banerjee

-We are looking for a motivated postdoctoral researcher interested in a research project studying wildland fires from hydrological, meteorological and engineering perspectives, especially focusing on modeling prescribed fire behavior.
+We are looking for a motivated postdoctoral researcher interested in a research project studying wildland fires from a computational fluid dynamics (CFD) perspective, especially focusing on modeling prescribed fire behavior.
 The project will involve collecting field experimental data using a variety of techniques such as unmanned aerial vehicles (UAVs) and ground-based sensors to design and validate prescribed fire treatments.
-Additionally, multi-fidelity models such as large-eddy simulations incorporating fire-atmosphere interactions will be used to quantify fuel treatment effectiveness, ignition scenarios and air quality impacts under a range of meteorological conditions.
+Additionally, multi-fidelity models such as large-eddy simulations (LES) incorporating fire-atmosphere interactions will be used to quantify fuel treatment effectiveness, ignition scenarios and air quality impacts under a range of meteorological conditions.
 The modeling activities will help develop fast-running decision support tools for safe prescribed fire operations.
 The work will also be extended to develop efficient and accurate wildland fire behavior models in general.

-The candidate should have a strong publication record, strong analytical skills and a background in turbulent fluid mechanics/hydrology/weather and climate models/atmospheric dynamics and computer programming skills in Fortran/Python/MATLAB.
+The candidate should have a strong publication record, strong analytical skills, a background in turbulent fluid mechanics/hydrology/weather and climate models/atmospheric dynamics, and computer programming skills in Fortran/Python/MATLAB.
 Experience in high-performance computing, remote sensing and handling large data sets is preferable.
-Responsibilities will include designing and running numerical experiments, collecting field data during experimental campaigns, analyzing data from past events and measurement campaigns, developing process-level understanding and leading peer-reviewed publications.
-Minimum qualifications include a doctorate in civil engineering, atmospheric science, fluid dynamics or a related field from an accredited university.
+Responsibilities will include designing and running numerical experiments, collecting field data during experimental campaigns, analyzing data from past events and measurement campaigns, developing process-level understanding, and leading peer-reviewed publications.
+Minimum qualifications include a Ph.D. in civil engineering, atmospheric science, fluid dynamics or a related field from an accredited university.

-The postdoctoral scholar will primarily work with Tirtha Banerjee, assistant professor in the Department of Civil and Environmental Engineering.
-There will be opportunities to collaborate widely across other research groups at UCI, other universities, U.S. Department of Energy National Labs and the U.S. Forest service.
+The postdoctoral scholar will primarily work with Professor Tirtha Banerjee at the Department of Civil and Environmental Engineering, UC Irvine.
+There will be opportunities to collaborate widely across other research groups at UC Irvine, other universities, the U.S. Department of Energy National Labs and the U.S. Forest Service.

-Initial appointment will be for 12 months and be renewable for up to two years, subject to performance and availability of funding.
+Initial appointment will be for 12 months and will be renewable for up to two years, subject to performance and availability of funding.
+Salary will be commensurate with qualifications and experience.

 Applicants should submit a cover letter, curriculum vitae, publications and contact information for three references.
-Apply by submitting your application to our online RECRUIT system at https://recruit.ap.uci.edu/JPF06217
+Apply by submitting your application to our online RECRUIT system at: https://recruit.ap.uci.edu/JPF06721

 Screening of applicants will begin immediately and will continue until the position is filled.